Vespa Serving Tuning

 To save both memory and compute resources, use multiphase ranking.
 In short, use less expensive ranking evaluations to find the most promising candidates, then a high-precision evaluation for the top-k candidates.

-The blog post series on Building Billion-Scale Vector Search is a good read on this.
+The blog post series on Building Billion-Scale Vector Search is a good read.

 Cell value types